Esmil Rogers

-Esmil Antonio Rogers (born August 14, 1985) is a Dominican professional baseball pitcher for El Águila de Veracruz of the Mexican League.
+Esmil Antonio Rogers (born August 14, 1985) is a Dominican professional baseball pitcher for Leones de Yucatán of the Mexican League.
 He has previously played in the KBO League for the Hanwha Eagles and Nexen Heroes, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.
 Rogers has also played in Major League Baseball (MLB) for the Colorado Rockies, Cleveland Indians, Toronto Blue Jays, and New York Yankees.